xhocquet/xhocquet.github.io/_reflections/2025-12-15-reflections-gd-sync-implementation.md

 ## Hooking into GD-Sync components

-Once you lock in a mental model of object ownership and authorities, you move on the easy part!
+Once you lock in a mental model of object ownership and authorities, you move on to the easy part!
 Hooking up your components and their attributes to various components and code needed by other players to sync data across the intertubes.

 In my implementation, I used two core components: